This article introduces documented Walkthroughs then guides you through creation of a Test Account for related use.

 STEP 8: You will be prompted to Export your Account Keys.
 Because you are operating as an Individual Account holder, you MUST do this before you can use the Account.
 Choose Yes to proceed:

-STEP 9: Finally, enter the Password (and Confirmed value) for the Key File, and choose OK to finish.
+STEP 9: Create and enter a new Password (and Confirmed value) for the Key File, different from your Account Login password, then choose OK.
 You will receive acknowledgment when Key Export is complete.

 STEP 10: Finally, you will be prompted to install the :Email Add-In for Microsoft Outlook.
 Choose Yes.
 If Outlook is running, and SSProtect will close it before installing the Add-In.
 You will receive acknowledgment on completion.